-We are happy to stock the famous Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values.
+We are happy to present the famous Zen and the Art of Motorcycle Maintenance: An Inquiry into Values.

-With so many available right now, it is wise to have a brand you can trust.
-The Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values is certainly that and will be a perfect purchase.
+With so many available recently, it is great to have a name you can trust.
+The Zen and the Art of Motorcycle Maintenance: An Inquiry into Values is certainly that and will be a excellent buy.

-For this reduced price, the Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values is widely respected and is always a popular choice amongst most people.
-William Morrow Paperbacks have provided some nice touches and this equals great value for money.
+For this great price, the Zen and the Art of Motorcycle Maintenance: An Inquiry into Values comes widely recommended and is always a popular choice for lots of people.
+HarperTorch have added some nice touches and this means good value for money.

 Phaedrus, our narrator, takes a present-tense cross-country motorcycle trip with his son during which the maintenance of the motorcycle becomes an illustration of how we can unify the cold, rational realm of technology with the warm, imaginative realm of artistry.
 As in Zen, the trick is to become one with the activity, to engage in it fully, to see and appreciate all details--be it hiking in the woods, penning an essay, or tightening the chain on a motorcycle.